shakes76/PatternFlow/recognition/s4481540_Zhuoxiao_Chen/README.md

 ## Implementation Details

+The model and network code written in Pytorch follows the [official Tenforflow implementation](https://github.com/NVlabs/stylegan/blob/master/training/networks_stylegan.py) very carefully.
+Zhuoxiao rewrote and reproduced the code using PyTorch according to the official Tensorflow Code.
+Thus, the code right should belong to Copyright (c) 2019, [NVIDIA CORPORATION](https://www.nvidia.com/en-us/).

 #### Hardware

 The implementation code should be run at least **40 hours** with more than **60k iterations**, using **two RTX 2080 Ti GPUs**, to get the expected performance as displayed in next section.